By Claire Nottage | Thursday, July 15th 2021

 Which streaming service offers the best parental controls?

-Amazon Prime offers lockable parent controls which affords parents greater peace of mind when it comes to what your child is watching than other services whose settings do not have a passcode and can easily be switched back.
+Amazon Prime offers lockable parental controls which affords parents greater peace of mind when it comes to what your child is watching than other services whose settings do not have a passcode and can easily be switched back.

 Are third-party parental controls any good?